tsackton/taelgar/Cosmology/Religions/Mos Numena/Sembaran Funerary Traditions.md

 Since the [[Undead Attacks in Sembara]] in 1720, when thousands of zombies rose from the countryside, cremation has become much more popular, and today burial is rare outside the highlands.
 %%^End%%

+%%
+^^ this detail might need a bit more thought and maybe wait to see exactly what happens in your campaign? if your party makes a big push for this it is nice to have that reflected in the world, of course.
+%%
 ### Attitudes Towards Bodies
 In the Sembaran tradition the body itself is a element of the ritual mourning during the journey through the Land of the Dead but it is not seen as critical to the meta-physical activities of the soul.
 A sailor drowned at sea, for example, would be mourned on board with a token of hers standing in for the body.
 The Gathering of the Soul does not depend on the prayers of the devout, and the Eight can find a soul wherever it is, in the depths of the sea or the bottom of a rockfall.